Xaero – Entity Framework Core Advanced Project [Updated .NET 9.0]

 “Delete” Production Company feature

 Notice that we have given a Delete button on the Index action method.
 On clicking the delete button the corresponding record gets deleted.
 So add the Delete action method to the Production controller.
-It’s code is highlighted (see below).
+It’s code is below.

 [HttpPost]